 Commissioning Strategic approach to, and compliance with, the commissioning approach.
 Ensuring that council commissioning supports its wider social objectives such as employment provision, training, encouraging social enterprise and delivering social cohesion, internally and externally.
 Procurement Oversight of procurement management, including ensuring the development of appropriate approved lists of suppliers.
 Contract Management Strategic approach to and compliance with contract management policy to ensure value for money.
-Internal Trading Operations Performance, effectiveness and holding to account the management of all internal trading operations.
-Performance of Externalised Services Holding external providers to account for the performance of services and delivery of contracts.
+Internal Trading Operations Effectiveness and holding to account the management of all internal trading operations.
 Birmingham Business Charter for Social Responsibility Application of the Birmingham Business Charter for Social Responsibility that requires contractors to offer, inter alia, local employment and training opportunities, and to adopt the Birmingham Living Wage policy.
+Council Wide Efficiency To take a strategic lead in relation to efficiency across all council services and to foster lean governance in all areas of council work and to promote working relationships with stakeholders and partners.

-CABINET MEMBER FOR DEVELOPMENT, TRANSPORT AND THE ECONOMY
+CABINET MEMBER FOR TRANSPORT AND ROADS

-Jobs, economic growth and the regeneration of the physical infrastructure of the city including housing, schools and transport infrastructure, are key to Birmingham establishing a well-founded reputation as a successful city.
+To be responsible for the transport infrastructure, the key highway networks and strategic highway policy, which are key to Birmingham establishing a well-founded reputation as a successful city.